WebReflection/nonchalance/README.md

 );
 ```

-The `ref` utility could be also used as decorator and it doesn't affect any feature of regular *nonchalance* classes plus each element is upgraded only once so that it's safe to add listeners or logic in the constructor.
+The `ref` utility could also be used as a decorator and without affecting any feature of regular *nonchalance* classes.
+Plus, each element is upgraded only once so that it's safe to add listeners or logic in the constructor.

 See this demo [live on codepen](https://codepen.io/WebReflection/pen/gOdYvag?editors=0011) to play around it.